zei-world/api-woocommerce/docs/_documentation/getting_started.md

 If you are not a developer... you can still use pre-build plugins on "Plugins" section.
 For the moment, we made a plugin for *WooCommerce* (WordPress).

-In order to use the API requests, you need to be authenticated by using your *API key* and your *API secret* in "My Tools", on your Zero ecoimpact company profile.
+In order to use some API requests, you will need to be authenticated by using your *API key* and your *API secret* in "My Tools", on your Zero ecoimpact company profile.